 Mercer On Mission teams have been assessing Streetscape’s existing social enterprises before creating and testing recommendations to share with the organization’s managers and supervisors.
 These recommendations have resulted in measurable improvements in Streetscapes’ operations and revenue.

-This Mercer On Mission project will involve working with Streetscapes to build on its existing social enterprises and taking its new ventures to the next level.
-Students will learn and work alongside Streetscapes, conducting hands-on research and analysis to improve its operations, building relationships with key partners and customers, creating plans and practical training materials, and continuing to measure whether and how earlier recommendations have increased Streetscapes’s revenues.
-Once again, these recommendations will be evaluated by how well they meet financial viability, social impact and environmental sustainability metrics.
+This Mercer On Mission project will involve working with Streetscapes to strengthen its existing social enterprises and take its new ventures of composting and value-added farm produce to the next level.
+Students will learn and work alongside Streetscapes, conducting hands-on research and analysis to improve its operations, building relationships with local businesses and customers, creating practical business plans and training materials, and improving on earlier recommendations made to increase Streetscapes’s revenues.
+All actions will be evaluated by how well they meet financial viability, social impact and environmental sustainability metrics.

 Students participating in this program can expect: